-- a POP instruction that loads the PC - a BX instruction using any register.
+- A POP instruction that loads the PC. - A BX instruction using any register.

 The processor saves an EXC_RETURN value to the LR on exception entry.
 The exception mechanism relies on this value to detect when the processor has completed an exception handler.
 Bits[31:4] of an EXC_RETURN value are 0xfffffff.
-When the processor loads a value matching this pattern to the PC it detects that the operation is a not a normal branch operation and, instead, that the exception is complete.
-Therefore, it starts the exception return sequence.
-Bits[3:0] of the EXC_RETURN value indicate the required return stack and processor mode, as Table 2-12 on page 2-26 shows.
+When the processor loads a value matching this pattern to the PC it detects that the operation is not a normal branch operation and, instead, that the exception is complete.
+As a result, it starts the exception return sequence.
+Bits[3:0] of the EXC_RETURN value indicate the required return stack and processor mode, as Table 2-12 shows.